LAZARUS1618/power_project/README.md

-# power_project

-## Introduction:
+# Power Modeling and Data Query

 This project is intended to showcase and document the start-finish modeling and EDA of the “Steel_industry_data.csv”

-# Power Modeling and Data Query

-This repository contains two Python notebooks for analyzing and querying the “Steel_industry_data.csv”.

 ## Files: